Universally counting curves in Calabi--Yau threefolds

+For example, Theorem \ref{maincalculation} says that for any smooth projective complex threefold $X$ with $c_1(TX)=0$ and any homology class $\beta\in H_2(X)$, the element $(X,1_\beta)\in H^*_c(\cZ_\semiFano/\Cpx_3)$ is equal to a unique polynomial in the variables $x_{g,m,0}$ (the variables $x_{g,1,k}$ for $k>0$ do not appear since they have positive chern number while $(X,1_\beta)$ has chern number zero).
+It would be interesting to compute these polynomials for various $X$, perhaps by lifting existing computations of curve enumeration invariants.

+\begin{remark} The Grothendieck group of 1-cycles in complex threefolds $H^*_c(\cZ/\Cpx_3)$ is the homology of a naturally defined spectrum (see Remark \ref{shgroth}).
+This spectrum thus has $E$-homology groups $E^*_c(\cZ/\Cpx_3)$ for any spectrum $E$.
+Recall that a spectrum $E$ is called \emph{connective} when $E(\pt)$ (homology or cohomology, they are the same) is supported in non-negative homological degree (that is $\pi_iE=0$ for $i<0$).
+It follows from Theorem \ref{maincalculation} and the Atiyah--Hirzebruch spectral sequence that for any connective spectrum $E$, the group $E^*_c(\cZ_\semiFano/\Cpx_3)$ is supported in non-negative virtual dimension and in virtual dimension zero is freely generated as an $E_0(\pt)$-algebra by any choice of geometric local curve elements (the corresponding statement for equivariant local curve elements is `not interesting' since it requires rationalizing, which destroys any information captured by taking $E$-homology instead of singular homology). \end{remark}

-Theorem \ref{maincalculation} is not the final word on the structure of enumerative invariants of complex threefolds with nef anticanonical bundle.
-Specifically, one could ask for the product expansion of Ionel--Parker \cite{ionelparker} in the complex setting (perhaps deducible from their result by comparing $H^*_c(\cZ^\semiFano(\Cpx_3))$ and $H^*_c(\cZ^\semiFano(\ACpx_3))$ via Theorem \ref{maincalculation} and an almost complex analogue thereof), namely the following.
+Theorem \ref{maincalculation} is not the final word on the structure of enumerative invariants of complex threefolds with nef anti-canonical bundle.
+Specifically, one could ask for the product expansion of Ionel--Parker \cite{ionelparker} in the complex setting:

-\begin{conjecture} For any complex projective Calabi--Yau threefold $X$, the element $(X,t^{[\cdot]})\in H^0_c(\cZ^\semiFano(\Cpx_3))[[t^{H_2(X)}]]$ is an infinite product $\prod_\beta\prod_{g\geq 0}f_g(t^\beta)^{e_{\beta,g}(X)}$ for unique integer invariants $e_{\beta,g}(X)\in\ZZ$, where $f_g(t)=\sum_{m\geq 0}x_{g,m,0}t^m$. \end{conjecture}
+\begin{conjecture} For any complex projective Calabi--Yau threefold $X$, the element $(X,t^{[\cdot]})\in H^0_c(\cZ_\semiFano/\Cpx_3)[[t^{H_2(X)}]]$ is an infinite product $\prod_\beta\prod_{g\geq 0}f_g(t^\beta)^{e_{\beta,g}(X)}$ for unique integer invariants $e_{\beta,g}(X)\in\ZZ$, where $f_g(t)=\sum_{m\geq 0}x_{g,m,0}t^m$. \end{conjecture}

-In the absence of the semi-Fano hypothesis, calculating the Grothendieck group $H^*_c(\cZ(\Cpx_3))$ appears intractable.
-Nevertheless, we may venture the following conjecture, which might at least allow almost complex methods to be used to study invariants of complex threefolds.
+Such a result is perhaps deducible from the result of \cite{ionelparker} by comparing $H^*_c(\cZ_\semiFano/\Cpx_3)$ and $H^*_c(\cZ_\semiFano/\ACpx_3)$ via Theorem \ref{maincalculation} and an almost complex analogue thereof.
+Alternatively, one could ask to define and compute another flavor of Grothendieck group of 1-cycles which keeps all cycles with the same support `together' and in which a decomposition of $X$ into (local curve?) generators naturally encodes the statement of Conjecture \ref{exponentialconjecture}.